TOUR OVERVIEW

 | Overnight | Guesthouse in Iprali |

 This is the day everyone talks about.
-It starts with the Adishi River crossing — a glacial stream with a reputation that outweighs the reality.
-In normal summer conditions, the water is knee- to thigh-deep and manageable with trekking poles and careful footwork.
-When the water runs higher (early season, after heavy rain), locals bring horses and ferry you across for a small fee.
-Your guide reads the conditions and picks the safest approach.
-Either way, it takes a few minutes and your feet get cold.
-That’s the adventure part.
+It begins with the crossing of the Adishi River, a glacial stream whose reputation is more dramatic than the reality on most summer days.
+Under normal summer conditions, the water reaches the knee or thigh, and it can be crossed carefully with trekking poles and steady steps.
+If the water level is higher — at the beginning of the season or after heavy rain — locals bring horses and help with the crossing for a small fee.
+The guide checks the conditions and chooses the safest option.
+In any case, it only takes a few minutes, and your feet will be cold.
+This is the adventure part of the day.

-After the crossing, the trail climbs steadily toward Chkhunderi Pass at roughly 2,740 meters.
-The ascent is sustained but not vertical — you’re walking up through open terrain with the Adishi Glacier receding behind you and the Greater Caucasus range building in front.
-At the pass itself, everything stops for a moment.
-Shkhara to the east, Tetnuldi to the north, glaciers spilling off peaks in every direction.
-If the weather cooperates, this is the single most impressive viewpoint on the entire route.
+After the river crossing, the trail climbs steadily to Chkhunderi Pass, at around 2,740 meters.
+The ascent is sustained, but not too steep: you walk through open terrain, with the Adishi Glacier left behind and the Greater Caucasus range opening powerfully in front of you.
+At the pass itself, everything seems to stand still for a moment.
+Shkhara to the east, Tetnuldi to the north, glaciers flowing down from the peaks in every direction.
+If the weather cooperates, this is the most impressive viewpoint of the entire route.

-The descent is long — through meadows, past the abandoned settlement of Khalde, down to Iprali perched on a hillside above the river.
-You’ll be tired.
-Dinner tastes better on a day like this.
+The descent is long: through meadows, past the abandoned settlement of Khalde and down to Iprali, which sits on a slope above the river.
+You will be tired.
+On a day like this, dinner tastes especially good.

 Good to know: Start early.
-The river crossing is safest in the morning before glacial meltwater raises the level.
+The river crossing is safest in the morning, before glacial meltwater raises the water level.
 Your guide will set the departure time.

 | Distance | ~11 km |